AOSiP/platform_prebuilts_clang_host_linux-x86/BINUTILS_KERNEL_DEPRECATION.md

    (https://android.googlesource.com/platform/prebuilts/gas/linux-x86/)
 5. Update repo manifests for kernels to use the branch from 4, and ensure kernels build cleanly.
+6. Remove GNU binutils from Android kernel manifests.

 5 is potentially a lot of work, depending on whether we have a lot of fixes to backport or certain configs are broken that haven't been tested upstream.

 A stretch goal, assuming we get LLVM_IAS=1 in shape:

-6. Wire up support in Android common kernel's build/build.sh to forward `LLVM_IAS=1` to `make` from a supplied config. `LLVM_IAS=1` needs to be specified for all invocations of `make`.
+7. Wire up support in Android common kernel's build/build.sh to forward `LLVM_IAS=1` to `make` from a supplied config. `LLVM_IAS=1` needs to be specified for all invocations of `make`.
 Alternatively, we can just modify the top level Makefile to do what LLVM_IAS=1 would do anyways, though having flexibility of turning it off quickly should it regress in mainline is probably a safer bet.
-7. Update kernel configs to use `LLVM_IAS=1`, unless we simply modified the top level Makefile in 6.
+8. Update kernel configs to use `LLVM_IAS=1`, unless we simply modified the top level Makefile in 6.
+At this point we will be using Clang's integrated assembler.
-8. Remove GNU binutils from Android kernel manifests.
+9. Remove prebuilts/gas/linux-x86 (from step 4) from Android kernel manifests.

-I think we can get all 8 done for S, but 6,7,8 are a risk, and aren't critical to solve for S. Luckily, our comrades over at CrOS LLVM are helping whip Clang's integrated assembler into shape.
+I think we can get all 9 done for S, but 7,8,9 are a risk, and aren't critical to solve for S. Luckily, our comrades over at CrOS LLVM are helping whip Clang's integrated assembler into shape.
 In fact, they may end up beating us to the punch.